GuillaumeElias/Little2DGame/README.md

 ## Installation

-If you run a 64bit Windows you can try running the executable in the bin folder (along with the dll's).
-Otherwise, you'll have to compile everything using MinGW.
+On Windows, you should be able to run the executable in the bin folder (along with the dll's).
+Otherwise, you'll have to compile everything using GCC.

 ## Environment

-I used Code::Blocks 13.12 as IDE with MinGW (GCC 4.8.1).
+I used Code::Blocks 13.12 with MinGW (GCC 4.8.1).

 ## Libraries